TV News Anchor

-Rob Johnson is the weekday anchor of the CBS 2 Chicago evening newscasts.
-He joined CBS 2 Chicago in August 2006 from WLS-TV where he worked since 1998 as weekend anchor and reporter.
+Rob Johnson, a television news anchor of more than 20 years in the Chicago media network, joined CBS 2 Chicago in August 2006 from WLS-TV where he worked since 1998 as weekend anchor and reporter.
 Rob has covered many major news events during his career including the 2000, 2004, 2008, and 2012 Presidential Campaigns.
 He also covered both of the Blackhawks recent Stanley Cup runs, and the Bears Super Bowl appearance in Miami.

 During his career, Rob has been at the scene of other major news stories including Hurricane Katrina in New Orleans, Hurricane Andrew, the Centennial Park Bombing during the Atlanta Olympics, the Space Shuttle Columbia disaster in Houston, and 2000 Florida vote recount.